IoT project: 10 steps to success

 • Competitive advantages

-2. Specify an Application Scenario for Your IoT Project
+2. Specify Your Application Scenario

-4. Set up a Team That Deals Solely With This Project
+4. Set up a team

 Illustration of the 10 steps for a successful IoT project

-8. Find the Right Data Transmission
+8. Find the right data transmission

 Walkthrough Solutions for Your IoT Project